jones58/Cooper-Black-Info-Site/README.md

 - font not loading properly on other logins on this computer
 - top of left text columns - theres a gap before first sentence , looks strange
 - Good Mobile menu: https://www.barbican.org.uk/whats-on/2023/event/the-conservatory-x-ranjani-shettar
-- Share in reddit etc when got it looking better than font review journal site